Curioustab

 Compute the equivalent resistance for resistors in parallel What is the total resistance RT of 12 kΩ, 4 kΩ, and 3 kΩ connected in parallel?

-Current divider predicts that the most current will flow in the parallel path of the most resistance.
+Current divider principle: evaluate the statement that the most current flows in the parallel path which has the greatest resistance value.

-The total resistance of a parallel circuit is always greater than the largest resistor value.
+Equivalent resistance in parallel networks: is it accurate to say that the total resistance of a parallel circuit is always greater than the largest single resistor value present?

 1